abajowski/szkolenie/02.ssr [ terraform ]/workshop/05.api/readme.md

 The code is responsible for setting retention of cloud watch logs

-9. Let's prepare the file with permission which lambda require when it is running , to do so create **iam.tf**.
+9. Let's prepare the file with permission which lambda require when it is running , to do so create **iam.tf** in **api** directory.
 In the file add permission for creating logs, and access to dynamodb created ealier

 ```terraform
 data "aws_caller_identity" "current" {}